alOneh/HelloWorld/README.markdown

 SETUP
 =====

-You need to copy [Symfony/Component/Form] (https://github.com/symfony/symfony/tree/master/src/Symfony/Component/Form) because [Symfony/Form] (https://github.com/symfony/Form) repo is not up to date and we get a solution for that.

 All other source code needed are added with <pre><code>git add submodule</code></pre>, just run <pre><code>git submodule update</code></pre> to load all dependencies.

 I will update this app with the ValidationExtension when it works for me.